cmu-vision/cmu-vision.github.io/README.md

 year:: year_published (required so we can automatically show recent projects)
 ```

 The image should ideally be an external link (so we don't host a large github repo) but you may also add an image to the projects folder and link to it if no external link is available.
 You you can also link to a GIF file, but not a video (e.g. MP4).
+The image will be resized to a 2:1 aspect ratio, so please choose an appropriate project teaser.